+The base value of the Project Site is anticipated to be \$77,232.
+The final value of the Project Site is anticipated to be \$14,000,000.
+Therefore, the anticipated increase in valuation from this Project will be approximately \$13,922,768 and the projected annual tax increment will be approximately \$266,993.
+Based upon the anticipated final valuation of \$14,000,000 and a 6.0% interest rate for the TIF Note, the Project will yield TIF Indebtedness in the amount of approximately \$2,617,000.

-Construction on the Project is anticipated to commence in the first quarter of 2020, and construction is anticipated to be completed approximately fourteen months after construction commencement.
-The base year for the Project would be 2020.
-The Project is anticipated to yield a final valuation of approximately \$10,350,000 upon completion.
-Based on this valuation, the Redeveloper has requested \$1,800,000 in TIF Indebtedness.
-The Redeveloper estimates that the total Project costs shall be approximately \$12,701,373.
-The TIF-eligible expenditures included in these costs are anticipated to exceed \$2,300,000, and at least \$1,800,000.00 be identified in more detail pursuant to the terms of the Redevelopment Agreement for the Project.
+Redeveloper estimates that the total Project costs shall be approximately \$18,500,000.
+The TIF-eligible expenditures included in these costs are approximately \$3,000,000, and at least \$2,617,000 will be identified in more detail pursuant to the terms of the Redevelopment Agreement for the Project.

 The use of TIF to assist with the costs of the public improvements will make the Project as designed feasible.
-The private improvements cannot be constructed without the site work and utility public improvements, and the public improvements require the use of TIF to assist with the costs.
+The private improvements cannot be constructed without the site work and utility infrastructure improvements, and the public improvements require the use of TIF to assist with the costs.
 The redevelopment of the Project Site pursuant to the Project identified in this Amendment to the Redevelopment Plan will eliminate the current blight and substandard conditions of the Project Site and will further the purposes of the Act in conformity with the Redevelopment Plan.
-As described above, the project envisions the capture of the incremental taxes created by the Project on the Site to assist with payment for those eligible expenditures as set forth in the Act.
+As described above, the Project envisions the capture of the incremental taxes created by the Project on the Site to assist with payment for those eligible expenditures as set forth in the Act.
 The additional costs of the public improvements and all the costs of the private improvements shall be paid by Redeveloper; the City and/or CDA shall not be required to incur any costs or expenses with respect to this Project other than the issuance of the TIF Indebtedness.
 Redeveloper shall arrange all financing necessary for the Project, including any financing relating to the TIF Indebtedness.